ahamlinman/randomizer/SERVERMORE.md

   you wish to use a cloud provider for group storage or secrets.

-If you're uncomfortable with these topics or the rest of this guide, and you aren't interested in learning them, the AWS Lambda setup might be preferable (see `SERVERLESS.md`).
+If you're uncomfortable with these topics or the rest of this guide, and you aren't interested in learning them, you might prefer the AWS Lambda setup in `SERVERLESS.md`.

 In addition to the environment variables below, see `randomizer-server -help` for CLI flags that you may wish to set, like the bind address for the server